-Welcome to Foundational Open Science Skills (FOSS) Spring 2023!¶
+Welcome to Foundational Open Science Skills (FOSS) Fall 2023!¶

 Synchronously, we will meet each week virtually for two hours to discuss and have hands-on activities with our instructors.

 Each week we will discuss a new topic, ranging from data management to documentation to software management (see schedule).

 Asynchronously, you will read through the online materials (this website and linked websites) and develop your own project-based idea for strenghtening your Open Science skills.

 Much of the content interconnects from week to week and many of the skills and approaches we discuss relate to each other.

 Our ultimate goal in this workshop is for you to "level up" one or more of those philosophies/approaches/skills.

 The FOSS workshop asks that you select project that involves a combination of solo and group work.
 You can read more about it at the capstone project page.

 Phase 1: will be taking a skill or concept you've learned, generally pertaining to one week's worth of instruction, and putting it into action for one of your own projects.
 This could be something like improving documentation for an existing project or creating a Data Management Plan for a project proposal.

 Phase 2: working with a group of other FOSS learners who tackled your same topic.
 Together, you will discuss challenges, tips, and next steps for that topic, and put together a short presentation that will be delivered to the rest of the FOSS attendees durning our final meeting.